Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

 - **script**: Contains the necessary code determining the functions used in different parts of pipeline.
   - **Functions**: Contains the function scripts used in the pipeline
     - **Vesla_functions_COD.r**: An R-code containing the script of all functions needed to execute the analysis pipeline.
-- **_targets**: Contains objects produced and used by the **targets** package (NOTE!
-Objects produced in the pipeline are not committed to this repository, but will be produced locally if run).
 - **run_targets_pipeline.r**: An R-code file containing commands to run the pipeline and produce outputs descriptive of the pipeline structure.

 Hierarchical folder structure and files in the repository: